 Younger cheeses go well with crisper, lighter wines.

-Spread fresh chevre from Beltane Farm in Lebanon, CT, on crostini with fresh herbs and pair it with Sauvignon Blanc or Unoaked Chardonnay.
+Spread goat cheese from Westfield Farm in Hubbardston, MA, on crostini with fresh herbs and pair it with Sauvignon Blanc or Unoaked Chardonnay.

-Enjoy fresh mozzarella or French Brie with a light red, such as Beaujolais, or a dry rose.
+Enjoy Roche Bros. own handmade fresh mozzarella or Vermont Farmstead Lille with a light red, such as Beaujolais, or a dry rose.

 Sweet, creamy cheeses pair best with white.